 Revenues, expenses and assets are recognised net of the amount of goods and services tax ("GST") except where the amount of GST incurred is not recoverable from Inland Revenue.
-In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense
+In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.

 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, Inland Revenue is included as 'other assets' or 'other liabilities' in the statement of financial position the user cannot understand the Banking Group's results without the specific disclosure (qualitative factor);
+The net amount of GST recoverable from, or payable to, Inland Revenue is included as 'other assets' or 'other liabilities' in the statement of financial position.